-- To earn a grade of C- or better in this course, the following three requirements must ALL be met: - 1. your overall semester average must equal or exceed 70% this is to show a reasonable level of overall mastery of the course material. - 2. the average of your Exam 1, Exam 2, and Final Exam grades must equal or exceed 60% this is to show that you understand at least a minimal reasonable level of the most important course concepts. - 3. the average of your Homework assignments must equal or exceed 60% because this is a programming course, but programming acumen is not tested as effectively on exams, this is to show at least a minimum level of Java programming experience in addition to Java concept mastery.
-Also, part experience has shown that, in general, students who do not put a solid effort into course homework assignments do not do well on course exams. - If any of the three requirements above is not met, then your semester grade will be either D+ or the letter grade computed according to the mapping given below, whichever is lower. - (That is, if a student had an overall semester average of 74% but a Homeworks average of 55%, that student would receive a D+ for their semester grade; if a student had a Homeworks average of 61% and an Exams average of 71%, but an overall semester average of 65%. then that student would receive a D for their semester grade.
+- To earn a grade of C- or better in this course, the following four requirements must ALL be met: - 1. your overall semester average must equal or exceed 70% this is to show a reasonable level of overall mastery of the course material. - 2. the average of your Exam 1, Exam 2, and Final Exam grades must equal or exceed 60% this is to show that you understand at least a minimal reasonable level of the most important course concepts. - 3. the average of your Homework assignments must equal or exceed 60% because SQL literacy is an important component of this course, but SQL acumen is not tested as effectively on exams, this is to show at least a minimal level of SQL competence and experience in addition to course concept mastery.
+Also, past experience has shown that, in general, students who do not put a solid effort into the course homework assignments do not do well on the course exams. - 4. your Project grade (the sum of grades earned from each of the Project milestones) must equal or exceed 60% because, in a lot of ways, the project is tying together many of the most important aspects of this course, including some that cannot be tested as effectively on exams.
+If you have not met this requirement, you have not truly shown minimal competence in this course's material. - If any of the four requirements above is not met, then your semester grade will be either D+ or the letter grade computed according to the mapping given below, whichever is lower. - (That is, if a student had an overall semester average of 74% but a Homeworks average of 55%, that student would receive a D+ for their semester grade; if a student had a Homeworks average of 61% and an Exams average of 71%, but an overall semester average of 65%. then that student would receive a D for their semester grade.
 You are expected to ASK ME if this aspect of the grading policy is not clear to you.) - So, your semester grade will be computed as shown in this table: